i-am-ivan/I-am-Ivan/README.md

 ### Experinced Backend & Platform Engineer

-Dynamic software and cloud Solutions Architect with 7+ years of experience in software security engineering, platform engineering, and DevOps.
-Expertise in designing secure, scalable systems using modern technologies and collaborating with cross-functional teams to ensure robust security in CI/CD processes.
-Committed to leveraging technology for innovative business solutions.
+Dynamic Backend & Platform Engineer with 4+ years of corporate experience in Fintech, Saccos, finance, e-commerce, and logistics.
+Specializing in SaaS, platform engineering, and backend engineering on the cloud, with expertise in AWS, Go, NodeJs, and Python.
+Skilled in designing secure, scalable systems and collaborating with cross-functional teams to enhance security in CI/CD processes.
+Committed to leveraging technology for innovative and impactful business solutions.

 ### 🌐 Connect with Me
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/ivan-j-kuria-p/)](https://www.linkedin.com/in/ivan-j-kuria-p/)